revaturelabs/India-Training-Project-0-Presentations/index.md

   - Introduce yourself
   - Detailly describe your Project
-  - Discuss tools & technologies used in the project, design patterns, and overall architecture considerations
+  - Discuss tools & technologies used, design patterns implemented, and overall architecture considerations in this project
   - Include a live demo
     - Showcase your code – You can talk about project structure & design patterns you’ve implemented (if any)
-    - Run your application and executed all the user stories you’ve implemented
+    - Run your application and execute all the user stories you’ve implemented
-    - Must cover all user stories implemented in this Project
+    - You should cover all user stories implemented in this Project in this recordings
-    - Ran JUnit test cases you’ve implemented (if any)
+    - Run JUnit test cases you’ve implemented (if any)
     - Showcase your Log file (if any)
   - Discuss challenges you’ve during this project
-  - Discuss the ideas you’ve future enhancement
+  - Discuss the ideas you’ve future enhancement (if you have)
   - Close your Project Presentation with a Thank you Note

-After that, follow below steps to submit your recordings:
+After that, follow below steps to submit your recording:

 **16 ->** Select **Stop Sharing** to stop showing your screen